 To fix broken pages, regularly check for them using tools like Screaming Frog.
 If you find any:

 Redirects play a key role in this process, as they send users and search engines to a different URL than the one they initially requested.
 Make sure there’s a clear connection between the old URL and the new one you’re redirecting to.
-This relevance helps maintain your ecommerce SEO rankings and keeps it visible to potential customers.
+This relevance helps maintain your rankings and keeps you visible to potential customers.

 Duplicate Content